Entitlement to free NHS wigs and fabric supports from April 2019 to 2020, help

 with the cost and how to claim refunds

-NHS wig and fabric support costs (April 2015)
+NHS wig and fabric support costs from 1st April 2018

 There are no nationally set limits on the number of wigs a patient can have from the NHS.
 However, there is nothing preventing local NHS organisations from setting their own limit.

 You can get free wigs and fabric supports if you:

 - are 16-18 and in full-time education

 You are entitled to help if you receive either:

 - You are named on, or entitled to (use your award notice as evidence) an NHS tax credit exemption certificate, or

 - are named on a valid HC2 certificate (full help with health costs)